emusat2021/IO-Math-Lessons/README.md

-Returning Visitor | Practice with excercises | Test my knowledge Returning Visitor | Have a readable lesson | Easily understand the info presented Returning Visitor | find the best way to get in contact with the organisation | get answers to any questions I may have
+Returning Visitor | Practice with excercises | Test my knowledge Returning Visitor | Have a readable lesson | Easily understand the info presented Returning Visitor | find the best way to get in contact with the organisation | get answers to any questions I may have Returning Visitor | be notified when new lessons are available | stay updated

 #### Frequent User Goals